Lego Legends of Chima Online

 Lego Legends of Chima Online was a massively multiplayer online role-playing video game based on the Lego Legends of Chima toy line, developed by WB Games Montréal, and published by Warner Bros.
 Interactive Entertainment; the game was released for Microsoft Windows and OS X on 11 October 2013, and for iOS on 10 March 2014.
 An Android version of the game was announced, but never released.
 The game was closed on 1 June 2015, due to a lack of updates causing the game to not generate enough revenue.

 Gameplay

-Set within the Chima universe, it was meant to provide children with a "safe and incredibly immersive connected game experience".
+As a part of the character creation, Legends of Chima Online allowed the choice from one of the animal warriors tribes: Bear, Eagle, Gorilla, or Lion.
+The players were able to select different body parts for their characters.
 The player was able to build and customize their kingdom in the world of Chima.
 Other features included an open world, missions to complete, secret areas to explore, and the ability to build and customize characters and their equipment.

 Power Cards

 Power cards were introduced to the game in late February 2014.
 They gave the player special in-game powers and abilities, or unlocked buildings which gave the player these things.
 Players scanned the cards with their iOS devices to activate their in-game reward.
 Power Cards can be found in a number of LEGO Chima sets.